The-Informed-Voter-Project/website.github.io/index.md

 # The Informed Voter Project

 > "Act as if what you do makes a difference.
-It does"\
+It does"<br/>
 >  \-William James

 ## Connecting Voters with the Issues they Care About Most